M-MartinezEng/mf-lang/README.md

 # mf-lang #

-**mf-lang** is a custom, interpreted programming language build from scratch in Python.
-Icatered it towards **Network Engineering and Telemetry**, allowing users to perform low-latency testing, IP monitoring, and basic logic through a simplified syntax.
+mf-lang is a custom, interpreted programming language built from scratch in Python.
+I catered it towards 'Network Engineering and Telemetry', allowing users to perform low-latency testing, IP monitoring, and basic logic through a simplified syntax.
 ---

 ## Quick Start ##